fabianfranklinhuffstead/angularRoutingAppV1.6/README.md

 <h1>Screens</h1>
 <p><a href="https://getbootstrap.com">Bootstrap</a> is use for minor styling with @media queries for custom css sections.
-The desktop and mobile views of the application are below.</p>
+The desktop and mobile views of the application are below.
+Gestures can be use to scroll down the screen on a mobile device.</p>
 <h2>Mobile view</h2>
 <p>This is the mobile view for this application running on localhost.</p>
 <img src="https://github.com/fabianfranklinhuffstead/angularRoutingAppV1.6/blob/master/images/screenshot1.png" height="50%" width="50%">

 <h2>Desktop view</h2>
-<p>This is the desktop view of the same application running on localhost.</p>
+<p>This is the desktop view of the same application running on localhost. </p>
 <img src="https://github.com/fabianfranklinhuffstead/angularRoutingAppV1.6/blob/master/images/screenshot2.png" height="50%" width="50%">

 <p>Please contact for fixes, changes further instructions</p>